-The process of Great Britain exiting the European Union, so-called “Brexit” was an event that had lasted for quite a long time.
-Being delayed a few times, it had managed to come to an inevitable end on 31st December 2020.
-Brexit has made a huge impact in various fields, such as economy, trade, migration of people in both United Kingdom and in the European Union and its Member States.
-This article focuses on the post-Brexit consequences that UK has to face nowadays.
+The process of Great Britain exiting the European Union is called Brexit.
+This event lasted for quite some time, being delayed several times.
+However, it came to an inevitable end on 31st December 2020.
+Brexit has made a huge impact in various fields, such as the economy, trade, and migration.
+This article focuses on the post-Brexit consequences that the UK has to face nowadays.

-Brexit had impacted various areas in the United Kingdom.
-The consequences of it leaving the EU have two sides and can be divided on positive and negative.
+Brexit impacted various areas in the United Kingdom.
+The consequences of it leaving the EU have two sides and can be divided into positive and negative.